-During the current financial year, the repayment terms of these advances have been rescheduled on the basis of arrangements with the issuer, taking cognisance of the issuer's contractual obligations under the bonds.
-The advances, which as at 31 December 2010 were subject to a repayment schedule over the period to 30 November 2019, are repayable in full on 30 November 2019 under the revised terms.
-The maturity or repayment terms of the outstanding advances as at 31 December 2011 and 2010 are as follows:
+During the preceding year, the repayment terms of these advances had been rescheduled on the basis of arrangements with the issuer, taking cognisance of the issuer's contractual obligations under the bonds.
+Accordingly, under the revised terms, the advances are repayable in full on 30 November 2019.